plutov/awesome-functions/README.md

 ## AWS Lambda Functions

+- [aws-backup-lambda](https://github.com/cevoaustralia/aws-backup-lambda) - A utility AWS lambda function to manage EBS and RDS snapshot backups..
+- [aws-lambda-ffmpeg](https://github.com/binoculars/aws-lambda-ffmpeg) - An S3-triggered Amazon Web Services Lambda function that runs your choice of FFmpeg 🎬 commands on a file 🎥 and uploads the outputs to a bucket.
+- [aws-lambda-mirror-dns-function](https://github.com/aws-samples/aws-lambda-mirror-dns-function) - AWS Lambda function to mirror DNS zone from on-premises DNS server to Route 53 private hosted zone.
+- [aws-maintenance-lambda](https://github.com/indix/aws-maintenance-lambda) - A lambda function to send alerts (to Slack, HipChat) on AWS maintenance events.
 - [bucket-antivirus-function](https://github.com/upsidetravel/bucket-antivirus-function) - Scan new objects added to any s3 bucket using AWS Lambda.
 - [cloudfront-auth](https://github.com/Widen/cloudfront-auth) - An AWS CloudFront Lambda@Edge function to authenticate requests using Google Apps, Microsoft, and GitHub login.
+- [github-s3-deploy](https://github.com/nytlabs/github-s3-deploy) - AWS Lambda function, triggered by Github/SNS webhook, to sync new commits in an S3 bucket.

 ## Azure Functions